rcarrata/rcarrata.github.io/_posts/2020-10-21-ocp4_upi_routers.md

 worker-0.sharedocp4upi45.lab.upshift.rdu2.redhat.com   worker-0.sharedocp4upi45.lab.upshift.rdu2.redhat.com   10.0.92.117   10.128.2.0/23
 ```

-Let's inspect in detail one of the instances of the OpenShift routers:
+Let's inspect one of the instances of the OpenShift routers in detail:

 ```
 $ oc get pod router-default-754bf5f974-62ntm -n openshift-ingress -o json | jq -r '.spec.hostNetwork'
 true
 ```

-As we can see the hostNetwork is enabled as we expected.
+As we can see, hostNetwork is enabled as we expected.

-Also more interesting things in the routers yaml definition are:
+There are also more interesting things in the routers YAML definition:

 ```
 $ oc get pod router-default-754bf5f974-62ntm -n openshift-ingress -o json | jq -r '.spec.containers[].ports'